shivangiupadhyay29/articles/README.md

 ### `yarn start`
 to run the application on your local system.

-This project is published on heroku platform.
-## To check it out use this link https://articles-project.herokuapp.com/
+## Application is published on heroku platform to checkout use this link https://articles-project.herokuapp.com/

 # login credentials :`email:shivangi@gmail.com,password:123456789`